 “Get a life in which you are not alone.
 Find people you love, and who love you.
 And remember that love is not leisure, it is work.” – Anna Quindlen

 When we are leading a life based on real love (or mature love), we are living life in a way that deals with fear and stress differently than a life where our love is not yet mature or genuine.
 Because a life of genuine love is texturally different than a way of life based on immediate stress reduction and appeasing our fears and constantly seeking security.
 When we truly love another and those around us (and ourselves as well), we think and see the world differently, we don’t see the world from the standpoint merely of the self and what’s in it for me and what we like and dislike; rather, we see and engage the world in broader terms, from a larger set of considerations and a much larger perspective.
-And in doing so, we are motivated to take on ourselves—our smaller self, our own narcissism and pettiness; we are motivated to take on what’s worst in us—and to try heroically and courageously to push past our (neurotic/unrealistic/overgeneralized) fears and limitations and biases and character flaws (shortfalls in the virtues) that lead us to make some pretty bad and unloving decisions–including decision we make in order to lessen the stress in our lives no matter what the expense to those around us now and in the future and to ourselves down the road.
+And in doing so, we are motivated to take on ourselves—our smaller self, our own narcissism and pettiness; we are motivated to take on what’s worst in us—and to try heroically and courageously to push past our (neurotic/unrealistic/overgeneralized) fears and limitations and biases and character flaws (shortfalls in the virtues) that lead us to make some pretty bad and unloving decisions–including decisions we make in order to lessen the stress in our lives no matter what the cost and consequence to those around us now and in the future and to ourselves down the road.
 When we truly love—when we’re motivated by real love—we don’t let ourselves get away with sketchy fear-based, self-centered, me v the world, win-lose, immediate gratification thinking and decision-making.
 What’s best in us has a say.
 And what what’s best in us has to say usually involves us taking on ourselves and our fears and trying to deal with our stresses and stressors in a more mature and noble way and to extend or stretch ourselves for the sake of those we claim to love.

 When we say that we love, but we refuse to take on what’s worst in ourselves and address it and give it up, then we do not love, and we are only obfuscating matter with our words and lying to ourself and others.